Apple’s New iPhone XS Photos Leaked, First Look At Apple Watch Series 4

 As previously reported in Inquisitr, rumors have been circulating about Apple’s next round of releases for the past few months.
 Speculation intensified this week after Apple announced the date and sent out media invitations for its upcoming event on September 12 at Steve Jobs theater in Cupertino, California.
 Reports suggest that three new iPhones will be unveiled, namely the iPhone XS, iPhone XS Plus, and iPhone 9.
 In addition, the new Apple Watch Series 4 and other gadgets are expected to feature at the Silicon Valley event.

-Inquisitr also reported that in addition to online buzz around the event itself, the mysterious invitations sent out by Apple sparked a flood of rumors about possible new colors and product features, including a new “copper gold” color and the removal of the home button on new devices.
+The Inquisitr also reported that in addition to online buzz around the event itself, the mysterious invitations sent out by Apple sparked a flood of rumors about possible new colors and product features, including a new “copper gold” color and the removal of the home button on new devices.
 Twitter users speculated on other clues about the upcoming product launch based on the invitation design.

 There’s another layer to the mystique around the September 12 event, thanks to yesterday’s leaked photos of the new iPhone XS and a larger device thought to be the iPhone XS Plus.
 Tom’s Guide reports that the leaked photos show that at least some of the recent rumors were correct.
 The iPhone XS and XS plus, at 5.8-inches and 6.5-inches respectively, will have the same design as the iPhone X, but with size upgrades and a new gold color.